 Our lawyers have a long history of providing pro bono representation in matters ranging from class-wide civil rights litigation to habeas corpus petitions on behalf of indigent plaintiffs, including high-stakes commercial, immigration, and domestic relations matters.
 Holwell Shuster & Goldberg encourages all associates to participate in pro bono matters, which span the spectrum of political ideologies and social causes.
 Our attorneys have worked closely with organizations such as the American Civil Liberties Union, International Refugee Assistance Project, and the New York Office of the Appellate Defender.

 Our founding partners believe strongly in the need for lawyers to provide pro bono services.
 Judge Holwell is leading the firm’s efforts to develop a robust pro bono practice.
-While serving as Executive Partner for Pro Bono at a prior firm, one of our founding partners, Michael Shuster, helped to create a partnership between the firm and a leading New York hospital, in which the firm represented AIDS patients and their children.

 - HSG attorneys worked with the American Civil Liberties Union to file discrimination charges with the Equal Employment Opportunity Commission on behalf of four female Frontier Airlines pilots who claim that the company’s policies discriminate against women by failing to provide accommodations related to pregnancy and breast-feeding.
 The charges are at the forefront of a movement that has received national press attention (see NPR's coverage here, and Cosmo's here).